StegSchreck/AngularCV/DEPLOYMENT.md

 You need a free account for [Amazon Web Services (AWS)](https://aws.amazon.com/).

-Please be aware, that the resources you are going to create in the upcoming guideline will cause some costs to your AWS account.
+:exclamation: Please be aware, that the resources you are going to create in the upcoming guideline will cause some costs to your AWS account.

 #### Step 1a: Create a S3 bucket
 The S3 bucket will host your app.

-* Open the S3 section and click on "Create"
+* Open the [Amazon S3](https://s3.console.aws.amazon.com/s3/home) section and click on "Create"
-* Name the bucket like the url through which it will be accessed later, e.g. `cv.yourdomain.tld`
+* Name the bucket like the url through which it will be accessed later, e.g. `yourdomain.tld` or `cv.yourdomain.tld`
-  * The subdomain `cv` is optional, of course
+  * This depends on what you did in step 0 (see above)
 * Leave everything else to the prefilled values
 * Go to the properties of the S3 bucket you just created and select  "Static Website Hosting"
   * Both, the _index document_ and the _error document_ should be set to `index.html`